 Air pollution played a role in an estimated 10% of all deaths — about 1,600 — in the Twin Cities metro area in 2015

-Figure 1: PM2.5 attributable (left) all-cause death rates (ages 25 and older) and ozone-attributable (right) cardiopulmonary death rates (all ages) in the Twin Cities metro area for 2015 by zip code
+Figure 1: PM2.5 attributable (and underlying) all-cause death rates (ages 25 and older) in the Twin Cities metro area for 2015 by zip code

 Death rate by ZIP, ages 25 years and older: fine particles